idubrov/MinecraftMod/README.md

 ### Power Armor

 ### New Food Recipes
-Fruit salads, smoothies, and bananas!
+[Fruit salads, smoothies, and more](docs/food.md)!
 What else could you ask for?
 (Not accepting answers to question.)

 ## About the Author